bibliometrix 4.0.0

 ## Generating affiliation field tag AU_UN from C1: Done!

-corresponding to manuscripts and variables to Field Tag in the original
+convert2df creates a bibliographic data frame with cases corresponding to manuscripts and variables to Field Tag in the original export file.

-convert2df accepts two additional arguments:
+convert2df accepts two additional arguments: dbsource and format.

-The argument dbsource indicates from which database the
+The argument dbsource indicates from which database the collection has been downloaded.

 It can be:

-“isi” or “wos” (for Clarivate Analytics Web of Science
+“isi” or “wos” (for Clarivate Analytics Web of Science database),

 “scopus” (for SCOPUS database),